KookyLukey/MSU-CSCI441-Spring-2015/README.md

 and which files have been staged for commit.

 You can commit as many times as you want locally.
-When you're ready to submit all your commits up to the server, where I can see them run:
+When you're ready to submit all your commits up to the server, where I can see them, run:

     git push

 Now your changes are all on bitbucket where I can see them.
 Be sure to include everything necessary to build and run your code!
-I recommend cloning your repository to another location (perhaps on the lab machines) and building it to make sure you've remembered to include everything.
+I recommend cloning your repository to another location (perhaps on the lab machines) and building it to make sure you've remembered to include everything. *If I am unable to build and run your program, you will be docked points, so be sure it runs on the lab computers from a clean checkout!*

 For labs, be sure to push your changes up before demoing the lab to me in class.
 For programs, make sure your code is pushed before the deadline.